waxbetty/Sushi-fork-1/readme.md

 Responsive design uses media queries in conjunction with a flexible layout to allow us to adapt the page to various devices.

-The first media query for most designers was the _print_ media query.
+The first media query was the _print_ media query.
+Demo:

-Copy and paste this at the bottom of the stylesheet:

 ```css
 @media print {